SlimeVR/SlimeVR-Docs-Site/src/glossary.md

 - Microcontroller

 ## IMU
 An acronym for Inertial Measurement Unit.
 It is a type of integrated circuit that contains one or more devices used to measure movement.
 SlimeVR requires that an IMU integrates both an accelerometer and a gyroscope to allow for the measurement of acceleration and rotation relative to the last reset.
 As the IMU itself has no positional reference, it is susceptible to the unavoidable accumulation of error in its sensors over time, called [drift](#drift).
-A low quality IMU has accumulates error faster than a high quality IMU.
+A low-quality IMU accumulates error faster than a high quality IMU.

 ### Related Terms {#imu-related}
 - [Drift](#drift)